Ill, but still attending school

-Being ill and yet attending school?
+Ill, but still attending school?
 It is possible!
-What is more, your pupil is entitled to it.
-When a pupil is chronically ill, education can be crucial!
-On this page you will read why.
+What’s more, your pupil is entitled to it.
+When a pupil is chronically ill, education can be crucial.

-Familiar: Education is something that is familiar.
-In an unfamiliar medical world education may offer something to hold on to.
+- is familiar: Education is something that is familiar.
+In an unfamiliar medical world, it can offer something to hold on to.

-Preventing social isolation: The pupil normally spends a major part of the week with classmates and friends.
-Regular admission to hospital means the pupil will not be present at the daily activities.
-Yet these remain important.
-Attending school, even at a distance, means belonging to your friends.
+- prevents social isolation: A pupil normally spends most of the week with classmates and friends.
+Regular admission to hospital means that a pupil cannot take part in the normal daily activities.
+However, these do remain important.
+Attending school, even at a distance, means connecting with other pupils and staying in touch with friends.

-Appealing to what a child is still able to achieve: When a child is ill the focus tends to lie on what is wrong with the pupil and what he is unable to do.
-Education appeals to the healthy part of the pupil.
-The focus is on what he can achieve and that will be the starting point.
+- appeals to what a child is still able to achieve: When a child is ill, the focus tends to lie on what is wrong with the pupil and what he or she is unable to do.
+Education appeals to the healthy part of the pupil, by focusing on what he can

-Homework: By doing his homework a pupil may keep up with the class as much as possible.
+- means keeping up with the class: Homework helps a pupil keep up with the class as much as possible.

-Offering a perspective: If school achievements are important, sick pupils have a sense of belonging.
-They offer them the possibility to work on their future.
+- offers perspective: A focus on school achievements gives sick pupils a sense of belonging and offers them the possibility to work on their future.